bcgov/gis-pantry/README.md

 * Please do your best to document your scripts and provide tool documentation

 ## When to make your own BCGOV repository
 If you have a large project that will have multiple contributors or has a complicated code base and documentation your project would be best served by its own repository.
 If you contribute to this repository you can always move out when things grow.
+More guidance on this is found [here](docs/repo-guidelines.md)

 ## Getting Help or Reporting an Issue
-To report bugs,issues, or feature requests please file an [issue](https://github.com/bcgov/gis-pantry/blob/master/CONTRIBUTING.md)
+To report bugs,issues, or feature requests please file an [issue](CONTRIBUTING.md)

 ## License
     Copyright 2019 BC Provincial Government